CodeShayk/Schemio/DeveloperGuide.md

 As explained above, You can configure a query in `Parent` or `Child` (nested) mode in nested hierarchies.

-i.
-Parent Query

-To define a `parent` or `root` query which is usually configured at level 1 to query the root entity, derive from `BaseQuery<TQueryParameter, TQueryResult>`
+To define a `parent` or `child` query, derive from `BaseQuery<TQueryParameter, TQueryResult>`
 * `TQueryParameter` is basically the class that holds the `inputs` required by the root query for execution.
 It is an implementation of `IQueryParameter` type.
 * `TQueryResult` is the result that will be returned from executing the root query.
 It is an implementation of `IQueryResult` type.

 The query parameter needs to be resolved before executing the query with QueryEngine.
+To resolve the query parameter you need to override `ResolveQueryParameter(IDataContext context, IQueryResult parentQueryResult)` method

-In `parent` mode, the query parameter is resolved using the `IDataContext` parameter passed to data provider class.
+i.
+Parent Query - In `parent` mode, which is usually configured at level 1 to query the root entity, the query parameter is resolved using the `IDataContext` parameter passed to data provider class. `IQueryResult` parameter in ResolveQueryParameter() will be `null`.

 > See example `CustomerQuery` implemented to be configured and run in parent mode below.